This is a PMI (Product Manufacturing Information).

-Just because the drawings are difficult to synchronize you throw out the baby with the bath water?
+Just because the AIDs (drawings) require synchronization, you don't throw out the baby with the bath water?
 How do they know whether the model or the documentation is correct?
 Initial release is a review of the document only, how do you do it with the model even if you have the obscure PMI.
 It is the proof of the part.
 When making changes you need the document to record the changes.
 It is a step in engineering to assure a defined path for any future problems.
 I am sure in the future Boeing will have huge problems working with the PMIs.
 Also how do you mark up a PMI?

 But this shows his complete lack of understanding about engineering documentation.
 With the elimination of the draftsman, engineers are moving into the position of delivering the engineering documentation.
-An associated information document is very easy to generate.
+An AID (Associated Information Document) is very easy to generate.
 They are not aware the delivering concise, complete and unambiguous documentation to manufacturing is its only purpose.

 A single drawing like document delivered as a PDF and the model delivered in a usable format is the ultimate engineering deliverable.
 I takes no special software to read and it is easy to store and be available to the other departments in the company.